rust-lang/rust/src/doc/unstable-book/src/compiler-flags/env.md

 used by `env!` and `option_env!` macros.
 It also impacts `tracked_env::var` function from the `proc_macro` crate.

 This information will be stored in the dep-info files.
+For more information about dep-info files, take a look [here](https://doc.rust-lang.org/cargo/guide/build-cache.html#dep-info-files).

 When retrieving an environment variable value, the one specified by `--env` will take precedence.
 For example, if you want have `PATH=a` in your environment and pass: